Convex Coupled Matrix and Tensor Completion: Theoretical Analysis

-Next we give bounds for \eqref{eq:rademacher_complexity} with respect to different coupled norms.
-We have made the assumption of $|\mathrm{S}_{\mathrm{Train}}| = |\mathrm{S}_{\mathrm{Test}}|$ as in \citep{JMLR:v15:shamir14a} but our theorem can be extended to more general cases.
-The detailed proofs of all the theorems in this section can be found in the appendix B.
+Next we give the bounds for \eqref{eq:rademacher_complexity} with respect to different coupled norms.
+We assume that $|\mathrm{S}_{\mathrm{Train}}| = |\mathrm{S}_{\mathrm{Test}}|$, as in \citep{JMLR:v15:shamir14a}, but our theorem can be extended to more general cases.
+Detailed proofs of the theorems in this section are given in Appendix B.